|Bookmaker||Maximum Bonus||Bonus Code|

 The Grand National is the most famous horse race in the world and the biggest in the year for betting turnover in the UK.
 The race attracts by far the biggest TV audience for horse racing and generates huge interest in the Press and media.
 On top of this, all the top bookmakers are looking for new punters in this period, and are therefore offering numerous Grand National betting offers for you to take advantage of.

 The National is known as the People’s Race as it attracts once a year punters to betting offices.
 Sweeps in offices are like a draw whereby for a small entry fee horses are allocated and prizes given based on where horses finishes in the race.
-Between April and June of 2015 the Grand National was the top UK race by betting turnover.
-This period covered Royal Ascot which is the most prestigious Flat meeting in the world.
+The Grand National is usually the top UK race by betting turnover, and normally eclipses other big events like Royal Ascot which is the most prestigious Flat meeting in the world.
 Five of the ten most popular betting races were run at this meeting but the National was by far the most popular for betting.
-The race also generated more bets than the seven races at the Cheltenham Festival that made the top 10 over the first half of the year.
-In 2015 £150 million was staked on horses in the race which is a record.
+The race also generated more bets than the seven races at the Cheltenham Festival that made the top 10 over the first half of the year in the last couple of years.
+In 2017, in the region of £250 million was expected to be staked on horses in the race.

 The ante post market for the Grand National first appears immediately after the previous running.
 Bookmakers update their odds after each key trial and the publication of the weights.
 The Grand National is a handicap which means each horse is allocated a weight based on previous form.
 In theory the handicap gives each horse an equal chance but horses do not always run consistently to their mark.
 With competitive odds the race attracts a great deal of online Grand National betting and Grand National tips.